 You can save tax on commercial property investment as well.
 So, let us talk about the tax rules and regulations for commercial property investors.

-A lot of investors buy commercial properties to rent it out so that they can earn regular rental income from it.
-Rental income from any type of property- whether residential or commercial- is categorized under the head ‘income from house property’.
+A lot of investors buy commercial properties to rent them out so that they can earn regular rental income from them.

 Tax on rental income is calculated on the basis of two main values:

 -- Deemed Rent of the property as per Municipal Valuation

 The higher of these two will be considered for the purpose of tax calculation.